Have you ever had this happen?

 When you are trapped in your head, you can’t be present in the moment.
 One of the best ways to get out of your head is to get busy doing something that engages and occupies your mind so your negative thoughts can’t take over.

-You’re thoughts may still try to creep in to distract you, but keep steering yourself back to the task at hand.
+Your thoughts may still try to creep in to distract you, but keep steering yourself back to the task at hand.
 Eventually, you’ll get lost in the task.
-It will likely take a fight between your determination to stay focused and your intruding thoughts, but keep at it.
+It will likely take a fight between your determination to stay focused and your intruding thoughts but keep at it.

 You want to show your thoughts who’s in charge, just as you’d keep redirecting a naughty toddler back into the “time-out” chair.
 In time, they get the message you mean business.